Sony A7S III vs Zeiss ZX1

 It is notable that the A7S III has a microphone port, which is missing on the ZX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the A7S III and the ZX1 are recent models that are part of the current product line-up.
 The A7S III replaced the earlier Sony A7S II, while the ZX1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Zeiss websites.
+Further information on the features and operation of the A7S III and ZX1 can be found, respectively, in the Sony A7S III Manual (free pdf) or the online Zeiss ZX1 Manual.

 So how do things add up?
 Is the Sony A7S III better than the Zeiss ZX1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.